 You start out on this life and start your journey of personal growth which follows seven distinct phases which follow in succession from primitive values and behavior and depending on how your learning and travels you could find yourself anywhere amidst the 7 phases of personal growth.

-An excellent overview of the 7 phases of personal growth can be summed up by k at Clare W. Graves’ Levels of Human Existence which mimic the path we follow as we progress from one phase to the next.
+An excellent overview of the 7 phases of personal growth can be summed up at Clare W. Graves’ Levels of Human Existence which mimic the path we follow as we progress from one phase to the next.

 It’s a good idea to have a working knowledge of these 7 phases of personal growth if you’re working as a coach, counselor, and consultant so that you can keep your clients moving in a positive direction as they grow along their personal and/or professional journey in life.

 The levels of human existence can be found not only in human growth and potential but are also present in other areas of life where potential and progress is found.

 The most basic form of personal development basically starts at ground zero which is Phase 1.

 This is where we all start.
 In terms of human existence.
 Survival refers to the base level of human existence, like seeking shelter from the elements and grubbing for food.
 Resources are extremely limited.
 Due to our current level of society, it is difficult to find anyone at Phase 1, unless someone was totally isolated and truly struggling with homelessness.

 Phase 2: Relationship